It's Rush Limbaugh, this, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 When's Obama going to realize?

-That's that's the mockery.
+That's the mockery.

 Gee, I hope the president backs off.